upmaru/tama-go/API_REFERENCE.md

 - `req` (UpdateSourceRequest): Update request

 **Returns:**
-- `*Source`: Updated source object with all fields including server-managed CurrentState and SpaceID
+- `*Source`: Updated source object with all fields including server-managed ProvisionState and SpaceID
 - `error`: Error if request fails

-**Note:** The `CurrentState` and `SpaceID` fields cannot be updated via API calls - they are managed server-side.
+**Note:** The `ProvisionState` and `SpaceID` fields cannot be updated via API calls - they are managed server-side.

 #### ReplaceSource(id string, req UpdateSourceRequest) (*Source, error)